-Prerequisite: Education 202.
+Prerequisite: Prior completion of or concurrent enrollment in Education 202.

 PHED 325 Stress Management

 Nature and physiology of stress.
 Role of stress as related to human functioning.
 Several widely used stress management techniques considered.
 Lecture/discussion with learning and practicing stress management techniques.
 This course includes a service-learning component.